A

 After a few winning rolls in a row, his nervousness demands he lift

-his eye patch—albeit with
+his eye patch—since

-Silva holding a gun to his head—just
+Silva is holding a gun to his head—just

 to make sure he is still using the same die.
 Another Vegas heritage